 account in the assessment for a medical

-Note that in 2014 all income from carer's payments will be
+Note that in 2014 all income from carer's payments is

-assessed as income for FIS (this measure was announced in Budget 2012 and has
+assessed as income for FIS (this measure was announced in Budget 2012 and was

 FIS is a tax-free weekly payment for employees: